jinpeng0528/SEFE/README.md

 # [ICML 2025] SEFE: Superficial and Essential Forgetting Eliminator for Multimodal Continual Instruction Tuning

-This is an official implementation of the paper “SEFE: Superficial and Essential Forgetting Eliminator for Multimodal Continual Instruction Tuning”, accepted by ICML 2025.
+This is an official implementation of the paper "SEFE: Superficial and Essential Forgetting Eliminator for Multimodal Continual Instruction Tuning", accepted by ICML 2025.

 ## Installation
 Our environment is set up with CUDA 12.1.
 To ensure a smooth installation, it is recommended to also use CUDA 12.1.